bokusu/animeManga-autoBackup/README.md

 Automatically (and also manually) backup your anime and manga libraries from [several anime, manga, TV shows, movies, and books tracking sites](#backup-from-x-site).
 Made possible with PowerShell Core.

+> **Warning**
+>
+> This project requires PowerShell Core 7 or higher.
+>
+> Please download the latest version from [here](https://github.com/PowerShell/PowerShell/releases), or write this command for Windows 10 and higher on command prompt or Windows PowerShell:\
+> `winget install --id Microsoft.PowerShell -e`

 <!-- omit in toc -->
 ## Table of Contents